 However, many developing countries lack both strong education data systems and the tools needed to communicate data insights and help governments focus resources where they are most needed.

 Fewer than half of GPE partner developing countries gather and communicate sufficient data on key education indicators to UIS (2019 results report)

 The lack of data is holding back progress in education.
 A solid education management information system (EMIS) and learning assessment system are core to a country’s capacity to produce and monitor education data and evaluate whether children are learning, and resources are being effectively deployed.

-94% of GPE grants supported EMIS or learning assessment systems in 2018.
+95% of grants supported learning assessment systems or EMIS in 2019.

 GPE in action